sefco87/Snake/README.md

 # Snake
-This is a Simple Game based on the famous Game Snake from Nokia Mobile Devices Still learning html&css
+This is a Simple HTML Based Game known from Nokia Mobile Devices, called Snake Still learning html&css